-However, like the application for a declaratory judgment, the application for payment is also unsuccessful on the merits.
+However, like the application for a declaratory judgment, the application for payment is also unsucces Prozesskostenhilfeantrags sful on the merits.

-Since, according to the results of the taking of evidence, there is no imminent threat of damage to the plaintiff's property, the plaintiff is not entitled to reimbursement of the pro rata costs of self-remedy in accordance with Sections 1004 (1) sentence 2 in conjunction with 677 et seq. and 812 BGB.
-Against this background, it is irrelevant whether the measures carried out by the plaintiff on his property were at all suitable to avoid the risk of a to prevent damage to its property or at least - by improving flood safety - to reduce it to the lowest possible level.
+Since, according to the results of the taking of evidence, there is no imminent threat of damage to the plaintiff's property, the plaintiff is not entitled to reimbursement of the pro rata costs of self-remedy in accordance with §§ 1004 (1) sentence 2 in conjunction with 677 et seq. and 812 BGB.
+Against this background, it is irrelevant whether the measures carried out by the plaintiff on his property were at all suitable to prevent damage to its property or at least - by improving flood safety - to reduce it to the lowest possible level.

-In the absence of an imminent impairment of property, there is also no need to go into more detail as to whether a claim by the plaintiff can also be derived in principle from Sections 1, 3 UmweltHG in conjunction with Section 1004 para. § 1004 para.
-1 sentence 2 BGB in conjunction with GoA.
-GoA or enrichment law.
+In the absence of an imminent impairment of property, there is also no need to go into more detail as to whether a claim by the plaintiff can also be derived in principle from §§ 1, 3 UmweltHG in conjunction with § 1004 (1) sentence 2 BGB in conjunction with GoA or enrichment law.

-Ill.
+III.
 First alternative claim / claim under 3.